AMDB900/Khan-Rubix-A-Private-Key-Encryption-Project-234Project/README.md

 ### HuffmanEncoding.py
 Tools for Huffman Encoding.

 ### padding.py
 Tools for padding keys and input files.
 Keys will be padded to 1KB using a hash function of the key to select where to start adding garbage data from pi digits.
 Padding will wrap around to the start of the pi digits.
 Files will be padded to 12MB with information about the length of the file, the filetype, and with random bytes from the original string.

-### Randomization.py
-Tools to generate random keys, patterns for shuffling, and huffman-encoded data.

 ### xor.py
 ```